 h) Implementation of agreed-upon parental restriction on the device

-h) Shut-off times (For example, a 9th grade class incorporated into their pact that the devices will be turned over to the parents at 11:00pm every night.)
+i) Shut-off times (For example, a 7th grade class incorporated into their pact that the devices will be turned in to the parents at 9:30pm every night.)

 j) Not to allow phones/devices to be kept in the child's bedroom

 There are classes in Kindergarten all the way through 8th grade that are currently participating in M.U.S.T. - a child is never too young or too old to join throughout their years in elementary school.

 It is never too early to start; on the contrary, the earlier you begin, the easier it will be to create an ideal pact that is agreeable to everyone.
 The best results are achieved when mothers create positive peer pressure BEFORE any children in the class become accustomed to a particular digital habit.

 Once a pact has been agreed upon by the class parents, one parent can act as a representative on behalf of the class and register as an ambassador on the site.
 Subsequently, they should register the class using the brief form found in the menu above, under the "Register Your Class" tab.

 While some adults are technologically savvy and feel comfortable filtering their children's devices, it is highly recommended that the parents contact an expert to be sure the device is properly filtered.